The Big Picture…

 Operant resources are the fundamental source of strategic benefit

-Even in a company that sees itself as a pure goods-company (operand resources), their operant resources are the strategic benefit.
+Even in a company that sees itself as a pure goods company (producing operand resources), their operant resources are the strategic benefit.
 Poor workmen (poor skills and competencies) with poor process/controls etc (codified skills and competencies) produce poor outputs (frozen service).

 Why strategic benefit not strategic advantage?

 Vargo & Lush (2016) made the choice to use the phrase “strategic benefit” rather than “advantage”.
 They did so to emphasise the service-service nature of our world.
 And to move competitiveness to a secondary motivator, in favour of the co-creation of value is primary.
 As they say:

 …the realization that there is competition in the process of one actor benefiting itself through service provision to other actors, while critical, is not primary.
 It also points the service provider in the wrong direction, toward the competitor and thus away from the potential service beneficiary.

 And it turns out, we can observe a hierarchy of operant resourcesWhen we look deeper, there starts to form a hierarchy of operant resources.

 Madhavaram and Hunt (2008) identified the hierarchy of operant resources you can see in Figure 2 – basic, composite and interconnected.